IntegratedQuantum/Snake3D/README.md

 Go to [releases](https://github.com/IntegratedQuantum/Snake3D/releases) and download any version of Snake3D.
 Double click the .jar file and you are good to go.
 #### Game-play:
 You can change game mode/level with `g` and `l` or using your mouse, start the game with `space` or click on `Start`.
 You can turn the cube with `wasd` and move the snake with `←` and `→`

-### Contribution
-If you find something you can make better, feel free to make a pull request(Thank you in advance).
-I would like it if you would try to roughly follow the syntax and commentation density I used in the code, but I won't reject your PR if you don't.
-If you want to support me, but don't know what to make better in my code, there are some comments containing a `TODO` note.